GabrielleYa/GabrielleYa/README.md

 - 👋 Hi, I’m @GabrielleYa
 - 👀 I’m interested in learning new languges
-- 🌱 I’m currently learning Data Science and coding in Python
+- 🌱 I’m currently learning Data Science and Spanish
-- 💞️ I’m looking to collaborate on anything...
-I am new to the platform.
+- 💞️ I’m looking to collaborate on mostly anything...
+I am new to the platformand want to branch out.
 - 📫 How to reach me lewisparkerfbi@gmail.com

 <!---